wafflegolfing/xbmc-listener/readme.md

 A node.js module to listen for Xbmc events (notifications) and do stuff when they happen.
 The normal Xbmc API methods should also works.

-I wrote this so I could trigger home automation events based on what Xbmc is playing: turn on AVR to the right input when something is playing, turn on TV to the right input when video is playing et c.
+I wrote this so I could trigger home automation events based on what Xbmc is playing: turn on AVR to the Xbmc input when anything is playing, turn on TV to the Xbmc input when video is playing et c.

 ## Installation